 Questions the Admissions Committee Expects You to Answer

-In this section, we go over some fundamental questions that a statement of purpose addresses.
+Now you know how to start a statement of purpose.
+In this section, we go over some fundamental questions that a SOP addresses.
 The admissions committee will not ask these questions directly, rather they expect this info to be part of the read.
 Try to answer them through telling a story to build a full picture of your personality, your aspirations, and your dedication to the program:

 - What academic direction have you chosen and what was your purpose in choosing it?